California Consumer Privacy Act (CCPA) Statement

 Information We Collect from Borrowers

 Information to Verify Asset Accounts: The AccountChek service allows lenders to verify a borrower’s assets through direct access to a borrower’s financial account data.
 Borrowers must expressly agree to allow AccountChek to serve as the lender’s intermediary, and to provide his/her identifying credentials for the accounts that need to be verified.
 The borrower’s credentials may include username, password and answers to challenge questions.
 While the accounts are being verified and lenders are able to update that information (the refresh period; usually 30 to 90 days) the credentials are stored in a secure hardware-encrypted repository that is inaccessible to humans managed by AccountChek’s designated data access vendor. the vendor may retain credentials and refresh account information for up to 3 years after order closure for FCRA compliance.
 Consumers can opt out of this refresh by sending a support ticket that includes his/her name, lender name, and email address to firstname.lastname@example.org.

 Log information: Our servers automatically collect log information from site visitors.
 This information may include the Web page request, Internet Protocol (IP) address, browser type, browser language, the date and time of the request, and one or more cookies that may uniquely identify the visitor’s browser.
 We collect log information so that we can properly administer our system and gather aggregate information about how our site is being used, including the pages visitors are viewing.

-Cookies: We use session cookie technology in order to keep track of visitors as they navigate from one page to the next on the site.
+Cookies: We use session cookie technology to keep track of visitors as they navigate from one page to the next on the site.
 When the session is ended and the visitor closes his/her browser, the session cookies are automatically deleted.

 Browser software can be set to reject all cookies or to accept cookies only from our site.
 Most browsers offer instructions on how to reset the browser to reject cookies in the “Help” section of the toolbar.
 Rejecting cookies will prevent further use of the AccountChek service.